yeovolf/docker-and-jenkins-integration/README.md

 # docker-and-jenkins-integration
-This repository will be integrate to a Jenkins pipeline CI
+This is a automated workflow to creating a docker image and push it in dockerhub.